Top tips for inclusive writing

 Here is a good example of how to present images within written information that is most accessible.

-The image to the left is just me speaking about inclusive language at a conference.
+This image is just me speaking about inclusive language at a conference.
 But you can see there is white space between the text and image, there is a caption describing what is going on in the image and there is nothing over laying the image itself.

 For more on using images, check out my Guide for using images to promote inclusion in sport.